-\bigstar An outbound map is not aware of the carrier that will be used.
+An outbound map is not aware of the carrier that will be used.
 The same outbound map will be used on all carriers associated with the user's LCR.

-caller number to the extension DID number:

-Name Match Rule Replace Rule

-DID acme (2\d{2}) 09812244\$1
+If a DID service is available, using this outbound map, you can set caller number to the extension DID number: Name Match Rule Replace Rule DID_acme (2\d{2}) 09812244\$1 This rule will ex the DID number ber, that starts with 2, to